charcoalphp/charcoal/packages/app/docs/components.md

 This method should:

--   Check the path to know if it should respond
+* Check the path to know if it should respond
-    -   Typically, this means checking the _path_ parameter against the database to load a matching object.
+  * Typically, this means checking the _path_ parameter against the database to load a matching object.
-    -   But really, it could be anything...
+  * But really, it could be anything...
--   Return a `callable` object that will handle the route if it matches
+* Return a `callable` object that will handle the route if it matches
--   Return `null` if no match
+* Return `null` if no match

 The returned callable signature should be:
 `function(RequestInterface $request, ResponseInterface $response)` and returns a `ResponseInterface`

 Routables are called last (only if no explicit routes match fisrt).
 If no routables return a callable, then a 404 will be sent.
 (Slim's `NotFoundHandler`).

-> The [`charcoal-cms`][charcoal-cms] module contains many good examples of _routable_ objects.
+> The [charcoal/cms] module contains many good examples of _routable_ objects.

 ## Middlewares